Broodco/php_docker_mysql_template/phpdocker/README.md

 * docker.
 See [https://docs.docker.com/engine/installation](https://docs.docker.com/engine/installation)
 * docker-compose.
 See [docs.docker.com/compose/install](https://docs.docker.com/compose/install/)

-Once you're done, simply `cd` to your project and run `docker-compose up -d`.
+Once you're done, simply `cd` to your project and run `docker compose up`.
 This will initialise and start all the containers, then leave them running in the background.

 ## Services exposed outside your environment ##